 - I need to join between a flat file and a database table - can I do that in QuerySurge?

 - I need to compare incremental rows that have ETL'd in different well-defined time periods.
 Can I do this in QuerySurge?

-In these examples, the data derives:
+In these examples, the data is derived from:

-- from different databases in your environment
+- different databases in your environment

 QuerySurge supports these types of tests with the Data Staging feature.
 This feature allows the user to create Staging Queries that bring the identified data into Staging Tables in QuerySurge, where you can then access it in your QueryPairs, as a regular Source or Target.